LESPROJEKT/wagtail-rss-feed-block/README.md

 # Wagtail RSS feed

-Wagtail RSS feed app provides custom content block that can be used with any Wagtail page model.
+Wagtail RSS feed is a Django app that provides custom content block that can be used with any Wagtail page model.

 This way you can load any RSS feed and display it on a any Wagtail page.